saurav5380/Notes/Setup of Full Stack project.md

 - Create protected routes
 - Connect user profiles to favorites

-### 8. Favorites Functionality
+### 8. Additional Functionality or Features

 **Reason**: This builds on core functionality and connects frontend to backend.

-- Create UI for saving favorites
+- Create UI or Functional Components for additional features.
-- Implement backend storage of favorites
+- Implement backend storage
-- Build favorites retrieval and display
+- Build  functionality for retrieval and display of data from the additional features.
+- Test the functionality of the features developed.

 ### 9. Error Handling & Edge Cases